The Creation Research Museum of Ontario

 Opening introduction at Pioneer Baptist Church in Norland.

-Arrival at site 1.
-A working quarry.
+Arrival at site 1, a working quarry.

 (https://www.researchgate.net/publication/30849230_Ordovician_Vertebrates_from_Ontario)